minio/sio/DARE-1.1.md

 last package which can be shorter.
 The authentication tag is also 16 bytes long.

-An encrypted data stream contains up to 2<sup>32</sup> packages and each package can contain a 64 KB payload.
-This implies that the longest encrypted data stream can be 2<sup>48</sup> bytes (256 TB) long.
+An encrypted data stream contains up to 2<sup>32</sup> packages and each package can contain a 64 KiB payload.
+This implies that the longest encrypted data stream can be 2<sup>48</sup> bytes (256 TiB) long.
 DARE encrypts a data stream using a 256 bit secret key and an AEAD cipher.
 The secret key and cipher is fixed per data stream - so each package of an encrypted data stream is encrypted with the same cipher and secret key.
 On the other side